128technology/docs/docs/ts_connecting_to_routers.md

 ---
-title: Connecting to 128T Routers from Conductor
+title: Connecting to Routers from a Conductor
 sidebar_label: Connecting to Routers
 ---

-The `connect` command affords administrators the ability to connect to any managed 128T node via the PCLI from the conductor.
-This is implemented as a reverse SSH tunnel, originated by the 128T router, and associated with a specific loopback address and port on the conductor.
+The `connect` command affords administrators the ability to connect to any managed SSR node via the PCLI from the conductor.
+This is implemented as a reverse SSH tunnel, originated by the SSR, and associated with a specific loopback address and port on the conductor.
 (The loopback address for all managed routers is `127.127.0.1`, and the port is unique per router.)

 Information about the IP and port assignments is maintained by the conductor in the file located at: